native-land-digital/next-nld/README.md

 - Moving to free plan with Cloudflare?
 - Removing all the extra CPanel-related DNS records
 - Playing with Datadog
+- How to handle long term log storage?

 Optimizing:
 - Should the site open stuff in a new window?
 Or open in the same window?